romaintrovallet/tutorials/NCS_USB-CDC_DFU.md

 ```

 You should see 2 images in 2 slots (slot0 and slot1)

+![Shows the list of images on target via MCUmgr](img/NCS/USB/mcumgr_list-2.png)

-At this point 2 images are on the target
+At this point, there are 2 images on the target
 But the original one will always be selected with each reset
-Let's modify this
+Let's modify this !

-![Shows the list of images on target via MCUmgr](img/NCS/USB/mcumgr_list-2.png)

 ### C) Application swap